xmslvs/personal-website/README.md

 ## Current Plans

-Create a proper static website using HTML/CSS
+Create a proper static website using HTML/CSS.
-Add some fun stuff with JavaScript
+Add some fun stuff with JavaScript.